-With countries around the world in and out of lockdown due to COVID-19, 2020 has provided ample opportunities for many to catch up on reading.
+With countries around the world in and out of lockdown due to COVID-19, the pandemic has provided ample opportunities for many to catch up on reading.

 If you’re on the hunt for your next great read, look no further than this list of book recommendations from the FCC’s distinguished guest speakers, including Noam Chomsky, Joseph Stiglitz, Lingling Wei and many more.